Local Government by-elections

 The nominating organization may withdraw the list or the nomination of a candidate on the list no later than 4:00 PM on the 33rd day before the election.
 The nominating organization cannot submit a new list in place of a withdrawn list.

-The joint declaration regarding a joint list shall be made jointly by the nominating organizations establishing the joint list.
+The joint declaration regarding a joint list shall be made together by the nominating organizations establishing the joint list.

-The requested and collected recommendation forms must also be returned to the territorial election office by the list submission deadline (no later than 4:00 PM on the 33rd day before the election).
-A recommendation form that does not contain any recommendations must be returned no later than 4:00 PM on the 32nd day before the election.
-A so-called blank recommendation form is one that does not contain any data.
-A recommendation form on which the entered data has been crossed out, obliterated, or made illegible with correction fluid or other means is not considered a blank form.
+The requested and collected recommendation sheets must also be returned to the regional election office by the list submission deadline (no later than 4:00 PM on the 33rd day before the election).
+A recommendation sheet that does not contain any recommendations must be returned no later than 4:00 PM on the 32nd day before the election.
+A blank recommendation sheet is one that does not contain any data.
+A recommendation sheet on which the entered data has been crossed out, obliterated, or made illegible with correction fluid or other means is not considered a blank form.

-The recommendation forms can be returned to the territorial election office by anyone without authorization.
+The recommendation sheets can be returned to the regional election office by anyone without authorization.

-The territorial election commission shall register all candidates and lists that meet the legal requirements no later than the fourth day following their submission.
+The regional election commission shall register all candidates and lists that meet the legal requirements no later than the fourth day following their submission.

 Capital compensation list